 The FireCluster diagnostics page includes these sections:

-On the top section of the page, you can see information about the cluster and cluster members.
-By default, information is refreshed every 30 seconds.
-To configure a different refresh interval, select one of these options from the Refresh Interval drop-down menu:
+On the upper section of the page, you can see information about the cluster and cluster members.
+By default, this information refreshes every 30 seconds.
+To configure a different refresh interval, select one of these options from the Refresh Interval drop-down list:

 - 5 seconds